androg9n/ispmonitor/README.md

-# ISP Monitoring Service
+# ISP and Networks Monitoring Service

-A simple service to monitor the quality of internet resource accessibility from your host.
-This tool uses `ping` to gather measurable metrics, collects them, and presents a useful visual dashboard.
+A simple service to monitor the quality of internet and local network resources accessibility from your host.
+This tool uses `ping` and dns requests to gather measurable metrics, collects them, and presents a useful visual dashboard.

 ![ISP Monitoring Dashboard Screenshot](images/Screenshot1.png "ISP Monitoring Dashboard Screenshot")